palmdrop/mycelium/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an old project of mine which I've toched up slightly to make presentable for github.
+This is an old project of mine that I've touched up slightly to make it presentable for GitHub.
 Similar to my [sandbox project](https://github.com/palmdrop/sandbox), the purpose of this project is to allow me to explore code-driven art.
 In the case of this project, a particle simulation coupled with a specific type of "flow field" is used to produce an effect similar to that of mycelium growing.
 Note: this is by no means a mycelium simulation, the name merely comes from the visual similarities between the outputs of this project and that of growing mycelium.

 In this stage, there is no user interface -- instead, the settings are changed by editing the source code itself.
 A short usage guide can be found under <a href="#usage">usage</a>.
 Perhaps in the future I'll add an interface for more easy use.

-Some of the images produced by this project has been published on my [instagram](https://www.instagram.com/palmdrop/).
+Some of the images produced by this project have been published on my [instagram](https://www.instagram.com/palmdrop/).
 Occasionally, I also make [blog posts](https://palmdrop.github.io/) describing parts of my process.

-Here's a few sample images:
+Here are a few sample images:

 ![Bridge](/pictures/example-circle1.png)
 ![Mess](/pictures/example-growth1.png)